LagoVista/docs/Glossary/Mapping.md

 createdby: JennyWrenWolf
 updatedby: JennyWrenWolf

 Note: Input has a link, does output need one too?
+How is this different than what the planner does?
 ---
 [Home](../Index.md) > [Glossary](./Index.md)

 # Mapping
 ## Definition
-Mapping of data is sometimes required within [Routes](./Route.md) between [Pipeline Modules](./PipelineModule.md).
+Mapping data is sometimes required between [Pipeline Modules](./PipelineModule.md) within [Routes](./Route.md).
 Mapping identifies how the output produced from one module is passed on as input to other modules.

 <br>
 <br>